bruvellu/cephalic-furrow/3-text/furrow.md

 ### Ectopic folding coincides with mitotic domain expansion and germ band extension

-The formation of ectopic folds coincides spatiotemporally with two other concurrent processes of gastrulation: the expansion of mitotic domains and the extension of the germ band ({@fig:ectopic}a,c,d,e).
+The formation of ectopic folds coincides spatiotemporally with two other concurrent processes of gastrulation: the expansion of mitotic domains and the extension of the germ band ({@fig:ectopic-folding}a,c,d,e).
 Mitotic domains are groups of blastoderm cells that divide in synchrony during cleavage cycle 14 in *Drosophila*, first appearing in the head around 20 min after gastrulation [@Foe1989-cw].
-In cephalic furrow mutants, ectopic folds appear in between mitotic domains, or between the posterior Mitotic Domain 6 (MD6) and the extending germ band ({@fig:mitotic}a,c).
+In cephalic furrow mutants, ectopic folds appear in between mitotic domains, or between the posterior Mitotic Domain 6 (MD6) and the extending germ band ({@fig:mitotic-strain}a,c).
-The dividing cells lose their basal attachment, round up at the apical side, and more than double (2.3x) their apical area during anaphase ({@fig:apical}), compressing any adjacent cells.
+The dividing cells lose their basal attachment, round up at the apical side, and more than double (2.3x) their apical area during anaphase ({@fig:apical-strain}a), compressing any adjacent cells.
-Compressed, non-dividing are the first to buckle ({@fig:mitotic}b).
+Compressed, non-dividing are the first to buckle ({@fig:mitotic-strain}b).
 The buckling of ectopic folds is about 3x faster than the progressive invagination of the cephalic furrow (about 14 min) ({@fig:initiator}a, {!@fig:vid-mitotic-fold}).
-Mitotic expansions always precede ectopic folding ({@fig:mitotic}c,d, {@fig:initiator}a, {@tbl:gbtime}), suggesting that compressive stresses from the mitotic expansions and germ band extension may be contributing to their formation.
+Mitotic expansions always precede ectopic folding ({@fig:mitotic-strain}c,d, {@fig:initiator}a, {@tbl:gbtime}), suggesting that compressive stresses from the mitotic expansions and germ band extension may be contributing to their formation.

 <!--To uncover the physical interactions driving the ectopic fold formation, we investigated two concurrent gastrulation processes: cell divisions in mitotic domains and the extension of the germ band.-->

 <!--TODO: Add pvalues somewhere.-->

-To estimate the forces acting on the buckling tissue, we measured the rate of tissue deformation (strain rate) at the head--trunk and trunk--germ boundaries using particle image velocimetry ({@fig:mitotic}e).
+To estimate the forces acting on the buckling tissue, we measured the rate of tissue deformation (strain rate) at the head--trunk and trunk--germ boundaries using particle image velocimetry ({@fig:mitotic-strain}e).
-We find that the strain rate at the head--trunk boundary of *btd* mutants is 1.3x higher than in sibling controls, with a peak that coincides with the maximum expansion of mitotic domains and appearance of ectopic folds ({@fig:mitotic}f, {@fig:strain}, {!@fig:vid-strain-rate}).
+We find that the strain rate at the head--trunk boundary of *btd* mutants is 1.3x higher than in sibling controls, with a peak that coincides with the maximum expansion of mitotic domains and appearance of ectopic folds ({@fig:mitotic-strain}f, {@fig:apical-strain}b, {!@fig:vid-strain-rate}).
 This indicates that ectopic folds form between mitotic domains at least in part due to the compressive stress generated by mitotic expansions.
-At the trunk--germ boundary, we observe a steady increase in the strain rate ({@fig:mitotic}f) that correlates with the compressed profile of cells between MD6 and germ band ({@fig:mitotic}e).
+At the trunk--germ boundary, we observe a steady increase in the strain rate ({@fig:mitotic-strain}f) that correlates with the compressed profile of cells between MD6 and germ band ({@fig:mitotic-strain}e).
 To evaluate if the tissue at the trunk--germ boundary is under compression, we performed larger laser ablations orthogonal to the expected force vectors in wildtype embryos and tracked pairs of vertices from non-ablated cells on each side of the cut.
-While in control embryos the distance between vertices remains more or less constant, in ablated embryos this distance decreases over time ({@fig:mitotic}g).
+While in control embryos the distance between vertices remains more or less constant, in ablated embryos this distance decreases over time ({@fig:mitotic-strain}g).
 This suggests that the tissue might be “collapsing on itself” due to adjacent compressive stresses, and is congruent with the hypothesis that the trunk--germ interface is under compression from the extending germ band.
 Taken together, these analyses suggest the expansion of mitotic domains, and the extension of the germ band are potential sources of mechanical stress to the epithelial monolayer, and that they may be involved in the formation of ectopic folds by tissue buckling.